Fibonacci mode · 1 of 3

 In Rajasthani craft

-Bagru and Sanganer printers space their repeats at Fibonacci intervals intuitively — patterns that feel alive, not mechanical.
+Bagru and Sanganer printers space repeats at Fibonacci intervals intuitively — patterns that feel alive, not mechanical.

 In this game